 Reasons for Procedure

 LVRS is used to treat severe lung damage due to COPD.
 This damaged lung tissue is not able to do its job.
 LVRS removes this damaged tissue.
 The remaining lungs will have more room to expand.
 This will increase the amount of air the lungs can move and ease breathing.

 Potential problems are rare, but all procedures have some risk.
 Your doctor will review problems, like:

 - Air leaking from lung tissue

 - Blood clots

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of problems, such as:

 - Chronic diseases, such as diabetes or obesity

 Prior to Procedure

-- Stop smoking.
+- Become a non-smoker.
 Talk to your doctor about how you can quit.